CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/einziehen/index.en.md

 We have answered to the most common questions in [our FAQ](/en/faq).
 If you have further questions you can write us at einziehen@collegiumacademicum.de.

 We are almost there: Nearly all of our 176 rooms have been allocated!
+We have found great people who will move into our self-managed dormitory and fill it with life.
+The application phase for the first occupancy is now closed and we no longer have any places available.

-However, some rooms have become vacant again because the move-in date has been postponed.
-Therefore, we are still looking for motivated people who would like to move into our self-managed dormitory and fill it with life, probably by November.
-Since it is an ongoing construction site, we cannot guarantee a move-in date.
+Since it is an ongoing construction site, we cannot guarantee a move-in date but anticipate mid-November 2022.
-However, there will be weekly updates and information about the construction site in our plenary.
+There will be weekly updates and information about the construction progress in our plenary.
-If you want to move in, apply [here](/en/application).

 <div class="progress-wrapperEinzug">
-  <progress class="progress is-large is-primary" value="170" max="176"></progress>
+  <progress class="progress is-large is-primary" value="176" max="176"></progress>
   <p class="progress-value has-text-white" style="--progressing: 176;">occupied</p>
 </div>
 <div class="columns" style="margin-top: 2em;">